Taha0229/Google-Trends-Analysis/README.md

-The data was visualised using line charts.
+**The data was visualised using line charts.
-Languages and Tools: Python: Numpy, Pandas, Matplotlib
+Languages and Tools: Python: Pandas, Matplotlib**